Mohamed-Abotalb/alx-low_level_programming/0x0B-malloc_free/README.md

 - Fourth C file is 3-alloc_grid.c, it returns a pointer to a 2 dimensional array of integers.

 - Fifth C file is 4-free_grid.c, it frees a 2 dimensional grid previously created by your alloc_grid function.

+## Advanced Parts of the Task

+- First C file is 100-argstostr.c, it concatenates all the arguments of the program.